Revolution of Our Times: Production

 The documentary is officially said to be produced "by Hong Kongers" as the political situation and legal environment of Hong Kong compels strict secrecy and anonymity over the making of the film.
 The only individual who was involved in the production of the documentary but has since revealed their own identity is the director, Kiwi Chow.
 He has explained to the press that the revelation of his identify was his way to fight back against self-censorship.

 Yet, other than Chow, all members of the film crew and production team have remained anonymous.
 Who funded the making of the film is also unknown, but Chow has mentioned that a businessperson invited him to make the documentary.
 Many individuals had also decided to quit midway during the two-year production of the documentary.
-Chow has also been deeply grateful to other filmmakers and photographers who had given him a lot of footage and materials to use, especially when one of them had decided to stop creating their own film projects out of fear that they could run into trouble with the controversial national security law newly imposed on Hong Kong by China.
+Chow has also been deeply grateful to other filmmakers and photographers who had given him a lot of footage and materials to use, especially when one of them had decided to stop creating their own film projects out of fear that they could run into trouble with the controversial national security law implemented in Hong Kong by the central government of China.

 The use of the iconic song "Glory to Hong Kong" at the end of the documentary film had engulfed in copyright controversies.
 DGX Music, composer of the song, accused Kiwi Chow of stealing the song and demanded Chow to remove the soundtrack.
 Chow apologised for the mistakes over handling of copyrights, but insisted the contract of copyright is still being drafted and is willing to increase the copyright fee.
 The deadlock was resolved after both sides issued joint statement on 6 April 2022, with DGX Music authorizing the soundtrack in the film for free and apologised for negative impacts caused.

 Screenings, Releases & Reception

-Because it has been judged that the action of displaying the phrase "liberate Hong Kong, revolution of our times" is an illegal activity, it is not possible to screen or show the documentary anywhere in its homeland.
+According to Hong Kong's film classification system, "Revolution of Our Times" contains violence and is classified as IIA not suitable for children.
+However, it has been judged that the action of displaying the phrase "liberate Hong Kong, revolution of our times" is an illegal activity, it is not possible to screen or show the documentary anywhere in its homeland.
 However, it has been able to screen the film outside Hong Kong as the copyrights, masters, and materials of the film have already been sold abroad.
 The documentary made its debut in 2021 Cannes Film Festival.